PCSchmidt/skillswapappmvp/docs/dev_journal.md

 Following yesterday's successful production database setup, today we're proceeding with the staging environment configuration and initial deployment:

+### Progress Update

+We've made significant progress with the staging environment setup:

+1. **Vercel Project Configuration**
+   - Successfully linked the local repository to the Vercel project
+   - Created a simplified vercel.json configuration focusing on a single region
+   - Set up environment variables for the staging environment
+   - Fixed ESLint configuration issues that were blocking deployment

+2. **Environment Variable Management**
+   - Generated the .env.staging file with appropriate configuration
+   - Added Supabase connection settings and authentication details
+   - Configured feature flags for the staging environment

+3. **Deployment Troubleshooting**
+   - Identified and fixed ESLint dependency conflicts
+   - Created a proper .eslintrc.js configuration file
+   - Updated the package.json with compatible ESLint versions
+   - Documented the troubleshooting steps for future reference

 ### Today's Tasks

 1. **Complete Staging Environment Setup**